The Art and Science of Recruitment for Evaluative Studies

 Sample size science: The magic numbers that actually work

-The famous five user rule came from models of problem discovery that assume an average probability that any given participant encounters each issue.
+The famous five-user rule came from problem-discovery models that assume an average probability any given participant will encounter each issue.

-Virzi and later Lewis showed that if the per user detection probability is roughly 0.32 to 0.42, about five users reveal around 80 percent of problems, with diminishing returns afterward.
-This is a model, not a law.
-Change the tasks, the interface, or the users, and the yield changes.
+Virzi and later Lewis showed that if per-user detection probability is roughly 0.32 to 0.42, about five users can reveal around 80% of issues, with diminishing returns after that.
+It is a model, not a law.
+Change tasks, interfaces, or user profiles, and yield changes too.

-Faulkner’s large scale study sampled many sets from a pool of 60 participants to show how outcomes vary at small N. Some sets of five found most issues while others missed many.
-Moving to 10 or 20 increased the minimum percentage of problems any random set would catch.
-This evidence supports staged rounds that cumulatively exceed five users for critical flows.
+Faulkner's large-scale work demonstrated high variation at small N; some sets of five find many issues while others miss critical ones.
+Moving to 10 or 20 raises the minimum percentage of issues likely to be caught.
+This supports staged rounds that cumulatively exceed five users for high-risk flows.

 Quality metrics that matter

-The best research operations teams track recruitment quality with the same rigor they apply to research insights:
+High-performing research operations track recruitment quality with the same rigor as product metrics:

-• Screen efficiency rates (target: 15-25% pass rate for specialized populations)
+- Screen efficiency rates (often 15-25% pass for specialized audiences)

 Technology as force multiplier